Reliability and Safety Software Download

 How do we protect our critical systems from such software failures?

-Software FMEA – How?
+Software FMEA – how?

-One of the main reasons the FMEA hasn’t been a consistent part of critical software certification is the difficulty in applying it to a large piece of code.
+One of the main reasons why the FMEA hasn’t been a consistent part of critical software certification is the difficulty in applying it to a large piece of code.
 ALD has developed a methodology that overcomes this problem by using the object view of the program.
-Whether developed as a UML or MatLab Simulink model, or coded in an object-oriented language such as C++, .Net or Java, we apply our FMEA methodology at the object level.
+Regardless of the development means such as a UML or MatLab Simulink model, or coded in an object-oriented language such as C++, .Net or Java, we apply our FMEA methodology at the object level.
 Along with requirements and design documents we are able to construct a software FMEA that is surprisingly similar to a hardware FMEA, as software “objects” are equivalent to hardware “parts”.
-Moreover, when required, we will develop and generate a system FMEA which will include hardware and software and any interface failure modes.
-Our method overcomes another inherent software FMEA problem that most professionals cannot escape: the subjectivity of the process.
-Most software safety professionals will apply the FMEA at a “functional” level.
-This application is not only problematic in that it can leave entire sections of the exception code unevaluated, but it also introduces a subjectivity into the process that allows more failure modes to be ignored.
-Our object-centered method removes this subjectivity as it uses the classes defined in the design.
+Moreover, when required, we will develop and generate a system FMEA which will include hardware, software and any interface failure modes.

-system effects, and detection and mitigation provisions.
-The libraries enrich the organization knowledge base and directly reduce costs in future efforts both by making early designs safer
+ALD's automated FMEA tools allow you to build extensive libraries of failure modes, failure effects, system effects, and detection and mitigation provisions.
+The libraries enrich the organization knowledge base and directly reduce costs in future efforts both by making early designs safer and by reducing future FMEA efforts.

-Automated Software FMEA
+Automated software FMEA

-FMEAs, applied to software or hardware, are a large task.
+FMEAs, applied to software or hardware, are time-consuming and labor-intensive tasks.
 Hardware FMEAs are automated through an exhaustive system breakdown tree, or Bill Of Material.
 ALD has developed automated tools and methods for generating a complete software FMEA based on object-oriented software models.
 Our tools are currently able to automatically generate the FMEA for models developed in UML (Unified Modeling Language) or within the MatLab Simulink environment.
-Benefits of using our automated tools include:

 • A significant reduction in work load (by several orders of magnitude)